Musicals101.com

 Cast: Jimmy Boyd, Earle Hyman, Basil Rathbone, Jack Carson, Florence Henderson

-Imagine trying to cram this mammoth story into a mere 60 minutes – leaving time for commercials!
+Imagine trying to cram this mammoth story into a mere 60 minutes – while leaving time for commercials!
 Impressive cast, but not a critical winner.

 The Pied Piper of Hamlin